moderndatacompany/dataos.info/docs/resources/workflow/workflow_yaml_configuration_attributes.md

-# Attributes in Workflow YAML Configuration
+# Attributes of Workflow YAML Configuration

 ## Structure of a Workflow YAML